 Voices purchased interim assessments at the beginning of the 20-21 school year.
 We were able to find ways to administer Achievement Network Interim Assessments with our distance learning program for the Fall of 2020 and Winter of 2021 in grades 2nd through 6th.
 Teachers unpacked the assessments prior to administration as part of their content development and feedback from these PDs was positive.

 Teachers and the leadership team analyzed student results each benchmark during Voices' Results Oriented Cycle of Inquiry.
 Only 2nd grade will use Achievement Network assessments in Spring of 2021, per our regular assessment calendar.
-They will be done in-person.
+Others will use Illuminate, STAR/Renaissance and MAP/NWEA They will be done in-person or remotely depending on the grade.